ansys/pyacp/doc/source/index.rst

 * Only shell workflows are supported, solid models can not yet be defined using PyACP
 * FieldDefinitions for variable material properties are not supported
 * Section cuts cannot be visualized
+* Sampling point analysis data is not available